Islandora/documentation/docs/user-documentation/2xfor1x.md

 Fedora 3 objects are are FOXML (Fedora Object eXtensible Markup Language) documents, with three elements:

 * `Digital Object Identifier`: A unique, persistent identifier for the digital object.
 Also knowns as the PID.
-* `System Propertie`s: A set of system-defined descriptive properties that is necessary to manage and track the object in the repository.
+* `System Properties`: A set of system-defined descriptive properties that is necessary to manage and track the object in the repository.
 * `Datastream(s)`: The element in a Fedora digital object that represents a content item.

-In Fedora 4 , what we would have called `objects` are now refered to as `resources` and are not composed of XML; instead, they are stored in ModeShape as nodes with RDF properties.
+In Fedora 4 , what we would have called `objects` are now referred to as `resources` and are not composed of XML; instead, they are stored in ModeShape as nodes with RDF properties.
 They can contain the following elements:

-* `Conainter`: Roughly equivalent to a Fedora 3 object - a conceptual representation of a thing that can contain files or other containers.
+* `Container`: Roughly equivalent to a Fedora 3 object - a conceptual representation of a thing that can contain files or other containers.
-* `Non-RDF Source`: Roughly equivilant to a datastream.
+* `Non-RDF Source`: Roughly equivalent to a datastream.
 A Non-RDF Source (or binary) is simply a bitstream (e.g. JPG, PDF, MP3, etc.).

 ###Datastreams
 In Islandora 7.x-2.x, RDF datastreams (RELS-EXT and RELS-INT) are stored as pure RDF in Fedora.
 Binary datastreams (files, images) are `Files` (see [PCDM]()).
 Metadata datastreams (MODS, DC, DwC, PBCore, etc) are whatever you want them to be: either binary files of XML, or mapped to your choice of RDF.

 ####PIDs
 Every object in a Fedora 3 repository had a Persistent Identifier following the pattern `namespace:pid`.
 Fedora 4 resources do not have PIDs.
 Instead, since Fedora 4 is an LDP server, their identifiers are fundamentally their URIs.
-The PIDs of objects migrated from a Fedora 3 repository can still be stored in Feodra 4, as additional properties on the new Fedora 4 resource.
+The PIDs of objects migrated from a Fedora 3 repository can still be stored in Fedora 4, as additional properties on the new Fedora 4 resource.

 Since resources are stored as `nodes` on the Drupal side of Islandora 7.x-2.x, they also have Drupal uuids.